malihass/SecretSanta/README.md

 ### Quick start

-1. `python main.py`: outputs the match making result for a sample party
+1. `cd applications; python main.py`: outputs the match making result for a sample party

 2. Check the test suites in `tests`